 “I think the important thing here is that we stay true to our values.
 Culture is probably the most important thing you spend your time on, aside from making the numbers.” — Linda Whitley-Taylor, CPO of Change Healthcare

 ”We look to hire a mix of leaders with healthcare experience and those outside the industry.
 The balance between the two allows us to have diversity of thought in an industry that is ever-changing and moving at such a rapid pace.
 Many times, we have found that it is more about the fit of a leader within our culture and their past performance, than industry experience.”

 About Noël Auguston

-Noël Auguston is a Partner at Perspective Group, focusing on the innovative healthcare space.
+Noël Auguston is a Partner at Perspective, focusing on the innovative healthcare space.
 She leads the firm’s efforts around Health Tech and Digital health, specializing in senior-level executive recruitment and human capital advisory across a broad range of functions.
 She partners with VC/PE investor backed clients and public entities working to place key leaders who will drive growth and change within organizations.

-Perspective Group is a human capital advisor specializing in executive search, leadership and culture assessment and organizational design and development.
+Perspective is a human capital advisor specializing in executive search, leadership and culture assessment and organizational design and development.
 Market segments addressed span the continuum of the life sciences and healthcare industry, including healthcare information technology, pharmaceuticals, biotech, medical device, diagnostics, healthcare payer and provider segments.
-Perspective Group’s services inform a broad array of leadership and functional roles including, board of directors and CEOs as well as commercial, finance and research and development executives.
+Perspective’s services inform a broad array of leadership and functional roles including, board of directors and CEOs as well as commercial, finance and research and development executives.